GreptimeTeam/docs/docs/nightly/en/user-guide/concepts/data-model.md

 - `request` is a field that enables full-text index by the [`FULLTEXT` column option](/reference/sql/create#fulltext-column-option).

 To learn how to indicate `Tag`, `Timestamp`, and `Field` columns, Please refer to [table management](../table-management.md#create-a-table) and [CREATE statement](/reference/sql/create.md).

+Of course, you can place metrics and logs in a single table at any time, which is also a key capability provided by GreptimeDB.

 ## Design Considerations